Five B2B content marketing ideas for eCommerce sites

-In an age where your audience is skeptical of (almost) everything they see on the internet, Influencer Content is priceless.
+In an age when your audience is skeptical of (almost) everything they see on the internet, influencer content is priceless.

 What popular industry leaders could you start building a relationship with now, that could one day lead to a public endorsement?

 Your customers don’t want to just buy a product.
 They’re coming to you because they want to use your products to reach a goal.

 Whether you’re selling supplements, clothing, electronics, food, or something else, you’re selling directly to businesses who see your products as a means to an end, not the end itself.